 "These are amazing!!
 The only problem is my husband keeps eating them all 🙂 They're the perfect texture and flavor and easy to make." --Julie

-- Eggs: Eggs are important here for binding since there's no flours containing gluten, which helps offer binding and structure in "regular" muffins.
-I do not think these would work well without them!
+- Eggs: Eggs are critical here for binding and rise since there's no gluten, which lends binding and structure in "regular" muffins.
+I tested them without eggs and they were flat and the texture was meh.

-- Almond and vanilla extract: Vanilla is essential in baking but a kiss of almond extract really takes these to the next level.
+- Almond extract: I developed this recipe with a kiss of almond extract because it really takes the flavor to the next level.
+Don't skip it!

-- Sugar: A sprinkling of sugar on top gives these irresistible texture and crunch for those bakery vibes.
+- Sugar: When I tested these the second time, I added a sprinkle of sugar on top gives these irresistible texture and crunch for those bakery vibes.
+Loved it!

 Let's make it!